shogun-toolbox/shogun/doc/readme/INSTALL.md

 ## Ready-to-install packages <a name="binaries"></a>

 ### Anaconda packages <a name="anaconda"></a>
 The base shogun library and its Python interface are available through the conda package manager, via <a href="https://conda-forge.org">conda-forge</a>.
 To install both:

     conda install -c conda-forge shogun

+or to get just the library:

+    conda install -c conda-forge shogun-cpp

-or get just the library with package name `shogun-cpp`.
-These distributions include most of the optional dependencies and are currently available for Linux and MacOS; we're [working on a Windows build](https://github.com/conda-forge/shogun-cpp-feedstock/issues/1).
+These packages include most of the optional dependencies and are currently available for Linux and MacOS; we're [working on a Windows build](https://github.com/conda-forge/shogun-cpp-feedstock/issues/1).

 ### Ubuntu ppa <a name="ubuntu"></a>
 We are working on integrating Shogun with Debian/Ubuntu.